 VTEST52.COM - Test of the Cloud CP/M BIOS' built-in V52 emulation decoder

 User Area 2

 You will find many .BAS files here, including the MBASIC.COM executable.
 If you want to run a basic program, go to this user area, and type MBASIC <filename>.
 For example, MBASIC ANIMALS.BAS.
 If loading from within MBASIC, you can use the LOAD "ANIMALS.BAS" command, but remember the filename is case sensitive, so turn your caps lock on when working in basic. [click here for MBASIC manual]

 *Tip: You may also load MBASIC MENU.BAS to load the basic game menu.

 User Area 3

 Games games games and more games!
 There are a number of adventure games and action games on this drive in various user areas.
-They have not all been tested, as I find out what works and doesn't.
-The games include the Zork adventures, Hitchhiker's guide (good demonstration of the BIOS VT52 emulation, and more).
+They have not all been tested, as I am finding out what works and doesn't.
+The games include the Zork adventures, Hitchhiker's Guide (good demonstration of the BIOS VT52 emulation, and more).